FrancisBanville/ms_interpreting_probabilities/README.md

 models based on simple assumptions.
 Our models are not designed to estimate the exact values of probabilistic interactions.
-Instead, their purpose is to create plausible networks that serve as illustrative examples to highlight distinctions between local and metawebs of probabilistic interactions.
+Instead, their purpose is to create plausible networks that serve as illustrative examples to highlight distinctions between local webs and metawebs of probabilistic interactions.
 We created two metawebs of probabilistic interactions by employing constant false positive and false negative rates for all regional interactions.
 In the first metaweb, we set both false positive and false negative rates to zero to prevent artificially